ITON-Solutions/jni-sodium/README.md

 # jni-sodium
-JNI adaptation of sodium cryptographic library for Windows OS
+JNI adaptation of Sodium-NaCl cryptographic library for Windows x64 and Android OS